cheemurakami/react-tap-room2/README.md

 ## Description

-_This application is for check stocks of kegs in a store._
+_This application is for tracking stocks of kegs in a store._

 ## Setup/Installation Requirements